reshmachitre/Knowldge-Base-Slackbot/README.md

 - "How do I block an IP in AWS WAF?"
 - "Why is the Go audit indexer lagging?"
-- "How do I manually reindex the catalog?"
+- "How do I manually reindex the org?"

 ## Architecture Overview